Jav1ki4N/OSPTEK_RFT_TFT_Adapter/README.md

 ## Assembly Notes

-The display aligns perfectly with the board.
+The display aligns almost perfectly with the board.
 For a tighter fit, a **1 mm EVA foam tape** can be placed between the PCB and the display.

 ![](https://raw.githubusercontent.com/Jav1ki4N/OSPTEK_RFT_TFT_Adapter/refs/heads/main/Verification/HowItLooksLike.jpg)